 How do Closing Costs Work?

-"Closing Costs" are the fees which cover the various services involved in the sale of a home.
-Buyers and sellers usually negotiate to decide how to share these costs.
+"Closing Costs" are the fees which cover the various services involved in the sale of a house.
+Sellers & buyers usually negotiate these closing costs.

-As you'll see below, many of the buyer's costs cover the costs of originating the loan.
-Since Prime Capital Mortgage Corp is highly experienced with closings & mortgages, we are closing cost experts.
+As you'll see below, many of the closing costs result from getting your mortgage.
+Since Prime Capital Mortgage Corp is highly experienced with closings and mortgages, we can help you understand your closing costs.

-Below you'll find a fairly generic list of costs for buying residential real estate.
-We will provide a specific list of your closing costs when we deliver your Good Faith Estimate.
+Below you'll find a general list of costs for buying a home.
+We will provide you with a specific list of your closing costs when we provide your Good Faith Estimate.

 Standard Closing Costs